ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian/HOWTO Install and Configure a Shibboleth IdP v3.4.x on Debian 9 Linux with Apache2 + Jetty9.md

 ### Configure SSL on Apache2 (front-end of Jetty)

-Apache HTTP (Web) Server will manage the HTTPS part (certificate and key) and forward each IdP request to Jetty
+The Apache HTTP Server will be configured as a reverse proxy and it will be used for SSL offloading.

-1. Create the server's directory:
+1. Create the DocumentRoot:
    * `mkdir /var/www/html/idp.example.org`
    * `sudo chown -R www-data: /var/www/html/idp.example.org`

-2. Create a new Virtualhost file `/etc/apache2/sites-available/idp.example.org-ssl.conf` as follows:
+2. Create the Virtualhost file `/etc/apache2/sites-available/idp.example.org-ssl.conf` and set the content as follows:

    ```apache
    <IfModule mod_ssl.c>